 The Belted Bull Bar and Grill at Lordstones

 Lordstones is a privately owned country park located high up in the North York Moors between Chop Gate and Stokesley.
 The site is close to the Cleveland Way Walking Trail and as well as stunning views and the Lordstones prehistoric standing stones, there’s also a rather good grill restaurant here too.
-Enjoy locally reared meat that’s cooked to perfection on the Josper grill and a selection of smalling sharing style deli dishes.
+Enjoy locally reared meat that’s cooked to perfection on the Josper grill at The Belted Bull and a selection of smaller sharing style deli dishes.

 Graze on the Green